rhq-project/rhq/modules/enterprise/remoting/cli/src/main/samples/README.txt

 Feedback
 --------
 The CLI is still a relatively new, young feature.
 We welcome and encourage feedback.
-Please send questions, comments, etc. to rhq-users@lists.fedorahosted.org or and/or to rhq-devel.lists.fedorahosted.org.
+Please send questions, comments, etc. to rhq-users@lists.fedorahosted.org or and/or to rhq-devel@lists.fedorahosted.org or use the forums at http://community.jboss.org/en/jopr

 Thanks